Applicability of Export Controls

 • Use of export-controlled technology on behalf or for the benefit of a foreign person or foreign country.

-• Involvement of foreign persons in the research.
+• involvement of foreign persons in the research

-• Oral exchanges, emails or visual inspection.
+• oral exchanges, emails, or visual inspection of equipment

-• Hosting a foreign researcher.
+• hosting a foreign researcher.

 Who can have access to export-controlled technology/information?